-Lets address the first problem.
+Let’s address the first problem.
 I am currently living in a cold country.
-Temperature here is generally below 15.
-If it goes above 15 C it is considered as a hot wave, even in summers.
+The temperature here is generally below 15.
+If it goes above 15 C it is considered a hot wave, even in summers.
 So you can understand how difficult it would be for me.
 I have made my batter this whole winter and temperatures were anywhere between -7 to 5 C and with hardly any Sun.

 Still I manage to ferment my batter every time.
 How I do this?

 - Earlier I used to Soak the rice and dal together and make a batter.
 Call it my laziness.
 Yes my mom used to do it separately, still I did not.
 I never faced an issue back in India with this method, but here I do.
 So why really you have to soak them separately.
 Simply because they both are different types of grains.
 Grind the dal smooth and fluffy.
 This helps the batter to ferment well.